-US launches major air strikes on Houthi targets in Yemen; At least 9 killed
+Trump says US military carried out major air raids against Yemen’s Houthis

 Trump to relist Yemen’s Houthis as ‘terrorist’ organisation

 “Your time is up, and your attacks must stop, starting today.
-If they don’t, hell will rain down upon you like nothing you have ever seen before,” Trump said on Saturday in a statement on Truth Social, his social media site.
+If they don’t, hell will rain down upon you like nothing you have ever seen before,” Trump said in a statement on Truth Social, his social media site.

 “I have ordered the US military today to launch a decisive and powerful military operation against the Houthi terrorists in Yemen,” Trump added.

-“We will use overwhelming lethal force until we have achieved our objective,” he said in the post, accusing the Iran-backed group of threatening Red Sea shipping.
+“We will use overwhelming lethal force until we have achieved our objective,” he said in the post, accusing the Iran-aligned group of threatening Red Sea shipping.

+The Houthis, who control much of the Arabian Peninsula country, started a campaign targeting the busy sea route in support of Palestinians in Gaza after Israel began bombing the besieged enclave.

 Trump also told Iran it needed to immediately stop supporting the Houthis.
 He said if Iran threatens the US, “America will hold you fully accountable and, we won’t be nice about it!”

-Earlier, Houthi-affiliated Al Masirah TV reported attacks in the Yemeni capital, Sanaa.
+Earlier, Houthi-affiliated Al Masirah TV reported attacks in Sanaa.
+The Houthi media office said the U.S. strikes hit “a residential neighborhood” in Sanaa’s northern district of Shouab.

-Quoting two senior US officials, The New York Times reported the attacks were part of a new large-scale US offensive against the Houthis in Yemen.

-The air strikes appear to have targeted an ammunition or missile depot.
+Sanaa residents said at least four airstrikes rocked the Eastern Geraf neighborhood in Shouab district, terrifying women and children in the area.
+“The explosions were very strong,” said Abdallah al-Alffi.
+“It was like an earthquake.”

+The strikes take place as the armed group announced this week it would resume attacks on Israeli ships after Israel failed to stop its punishing blockade of the delivery of humanitarian aid into the Gaza Strip.
+The Yemeni group said it was “resuming the ban on the passage of all Israeli ships” in the Red Sea.